 Multiple sclerosis (MS) is a neurological disease that affects the central nervous system.
 It can cause a wide variety of symptoms, depending on the type of MS you have.
-There are four different types of MS-relapsing remitting, primary progressive, secondary progressive and progressive relapsing.
-We look at the different multiple sclerosis types.
+There are four different muiltiple sclerosis types: relapsing remitting, primary progressive, secondary progressive and progressive relapsing.

-Each type of MS progresses in a different way, and it’s important to know which type you have so you can get an accurate diagnosis and start treatment as soon as possible.
+Each type of MS progresses in a different way, and it’s important to know your multiple sclerosis types so you can get an accurate diagnosis and start treatment as soon as possible.

 Relapsing-remitting MS is the most common type.
 It’s characterized by periods of relapse, where you experience new or developing symptoms, followed by periods of remission when your symptoms improve or disappear altogether.

 Primary progressive MS is a less common type that progresses steadily from the beginning, without any periods of remission.
 Secondary progressive MS is also common, and it starts out as relapsing-remitting MS but eventually becomes a steady progression without any clear relapses.

 Progressive relapsing MS is the rarest type.
 It’s similar to secondary progressive MS, but with occasional relapses along the way.

 No two people with MS experience exactly the same multipe sclerosis types, so it’s important to talk to your doctor if you’re concerned about whether or not you might have this disease.
 There is no cure for MS yet, but there are treatments available that can help lessen the symptoms and improve your quality of life.